Development Charges Act

 Such a complaint must be made in writing within 90 days after the day the development charge is payable.
-The decision of council regarding a complaint may be appealed to the Ontario Municipal Board by the complainant.
+The decision of council regarding a complaint may be appealed to the Local Planning Appeal Tribunal by the complainant.

 Wood Bull Services

 Wood Bull provides advice and representation to both private and public sector clients on questions and challenges involving development charges.
-Some of these challenges have involved hearings before the Ontario Municipal Board, while others have been resolved through negotiations and settlements.
-For instance, recently, Wood Bull negotiated a favorable settlement for a client, resulting in development charge savings of approximately $4 million.
+Some of these challenges have involved hearings before the Ontario Municipal Board/Local Planning Appeal Tribunal, while others have been resolved through negotiations and settlements.
+For instance, Wood Bull negotiated a favorable settlement for a client, resulting in development charge savings of approximately $4 million.